Terms of the TB Vaccines Pipeline

 Platform.
 Platform refers to the type of vaccine, based on how it is structured and how it produces an immune response in the body.

-Sponsor/Lead Developer.
-The institution that is leading the development of a vaccine candidate and/or is responsible for the clinical trial(s).
+Vaccine Sponsor/Lead Developer.
+The institution that is leading the development of a vaccine candidate and owns the intellectual property or holds a license for further development of a vaccine candidate.

 Development Partners.
-Institution(s) with whom the Sponsor/Lead Developer is partnering for the development of the vaccine candidate.
+Institution(s) with whom the Sponsor/Lead Developer is partnering for the development of the vaccine candidate, including clinical trial sponsors, manufacturing partners, and/or vaccine authorization holders.

-Trial Sponsor: An organization that is responsible for the clinical trial but is not necessarily the development Sponsor or Lead Developer of the vaccine candidate.
+Clinical Trial Sponsor: An organization that is responsible for a clinical trial.
+This may be but is not necessarily the Vaccine Sponsor or Lead Developer of the vaccine candidate.

 Indication(s).
 The specific goal(s) the vaccine candidate has been designed to achieve, such as prevention of disease, prevention of Mycobacterium tuberculosis (Mtb) infection, prevention of TB recurrence, or shortening duration of treatment.
 The Pipeline separates the indication(s) by primary – the main goal(s) – the vaccine is designed to achieve; and other indication(s).